 The breathable Tactel cover is made from polyester and rayon, it is stretchy and thin, and contributes to the fresher feel.
 Tactel became a popular material as a substitute for cotton in the fashion industry, and it has enhanced cooling and drying features.
 All in all, this model has excellent motion transfer isolation and produces almost no noise, which makes it perfect for couples.

-Besides the CertiPUR-US certificate, T&N owns a few others as well.
+Besides the CertiPUR-US certificate, T&N mattress owns a few others as well.
 Their mattress is GreenGuard Gold certified which means that this product was designed for indoor usage and that it meets strict limits of chemical emissions.
 Another their certificate is Parent Tested Parent Approved, that means that real families and parents tested out this mattress and that they recommend it.
 This company proudly holds the Standard 100 by OEKO-TEX certificate for all of the components of their bed.

 Comparing Firmness and Heat Regulation

 Because Leesa’s comfort layer is only 2 inches thick, it may feel a bit firmer in comparison to other models of the medium firm range.
 It is not too soft, and sleepers will not sink in too much, but that does not mean that it does not provide cushioning and cradling, as well as pressure relief.
 If you are a sleeper who prefers the feel of sinking into a deep foam, this bed will probably feel too firm for you.
-But that top layer is the feature that distinguishes Leesa from other mattresses, the Avena foam features air pockets for enhanced airflow, and that is why it sleeps cooler than most foam beds.
+But that top layer is the feature that distinguishes the Leesa mattress from other models, the Avena foam features air pockets for enhanced airflow, and that is why it sleeps cooler than most foam beds.
 Overall, Leesa’s firmness can be described as medium, around 6 on a scale from 1 to 10, although it can feel firmer to the sleepers who expect more sinkage.

 The bed proved to be comfortable for all types of sleep positions and even for sleepers who are overweight, but some of the sleepers who weigh less than 130 pounds found it too firm, which can easily be solved by purchasing a topper, but that is an additional cost, so bear that in mind if you are petite and lightweight.